leztien/portfolio-project-bank-marketing/README.md

 - **How should you frame this problem (supervised/unsupervised, online/offline, etc.)**: supervised, classification, binary target, offline learning.

-How should performance be measured?
+- **How should performance be measured?**: ...

-Is the performance measure aligned with the business objective?
+- **Is the performance measure aligned with the business objective?**: ...

-What would be the minimum performance needed to reach the business objective?
+- **What would be the minimum performance needed to reach the business objective?**: ...

-What are comparable problems?
-Can you reuse experience or tools?

-Is human expertise available?

-How would you solve the problem manually?

-List the assumptions you or others have made so far.

-Verify assumptions if possible.